About Mange

 5. Speaking of the environment, it's probably not critical to wash all the pet bedding or to saturate the kennel with pesticides.
 These mites can only live for about 3 days off a warm body and besides, the larvae are resistant to the pesticides.

-6. Treatment of the secondary problems if present.
+6. Treatment of secondary problems if present.
 This often includes antibiotics for infection, and antihistamines to help control the itching.

 7. Your vet may also recommend higher quality diets, vitamins, and/or fatty acid supplements to improve the general health of your pet's skin and to speed healing.